jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ```

 When a specific instance of traffic is matched by the first rule, that rule is
 applied and the rest of the rules are ignored.
-Therefore it is best to have more
+Therefore, it is best to have
-specific rules specified first and have less specific rules specified last.
+more specific rules specified first and have less specific rules specified
+last.

 ### Rule Conditions